tiagorainho/Minimum-Domination-Set/README.md

 # Conclusion

-In conclusion the minimum dominating set implemented in this project while it is not as fast as the dominating set function of the Networkx library, it is still very fast and provides much better results while still providing $ n log{n} $ complexity.
+In conclusion the minimum dominating set implemented in this project while it is not as fast as the dominating set function of the Networkx library, it is still very fast and provides much better results while still providing $ O(nlog{n}) $ complexity.